 A small place with a big personality and tremendously good smoke-cooked meats, Mike & Jeff's is South Carolina Upstate BBQ at its best.

 Duke Sandwich Shop is a clean, simple outlet that sells sandwiches and spreads that feature Duke's mayonnaise, a Dixie favorite.

-Tommy's is a big, happy eating hall featuring Greenville's best biscuits & country ham in the morning and meat-and-3 lunch served cafeteria style.
+Tommy's is a big, happy eating hall featuring Greenville's best biscuits & country ham in the morning and meat-and-3 lunch.

 A relic from the heyday of soda fountain dining, Greenville's Northgate Soda Shop serves excellent pimento cheeseburgers, slaw dogs, & hand-spun milk shakes.

 Cooked low and slow over hickory smoke, Henry's pulled pork and ribs are Dixie delights served with dandy sides -- especially a (very) sweet potato casserole.

 Laid-back Greenville oyster bar and seafood house with decor that evokes life at the beach, Bimini's is a Roadfood notable for its excellent shrimp & grits.

 The Beacon is a bustling South Carolina drive-in with instantaneous counter service as well as car hops.
 Have the pork-a-plenty plate with sweet, sweet tea.